zconsulting-ar-public/aws-moodle/README.md

-This cloudformation stack is based on [https://github.com/aws-samples/aws-refarch-moodle](https://github.com/aws-samples/aws-refarch-moodle) it is the same architecture but with aurora-MySQL and Nginx.
+This cloudformation stack is based on [https://github.com/aws-samples/aws-refarch-moodle](https://github.com/aws-samples/aws-refarch-moodle)

+It's the same architecture but with aurora-MySQL and Nginx.

 # Error during installation